Laura Knight-Jadczyk

 were real, and if demons were real, then God was real.
 Not just real

-.
+but present and attentive.
 Carefully read the works composed by the witchcraft authors, Stephens says, and you will see how

 profoundly disturbed these educated, literate men were by their